 There are many factors to consider before deciding whether a HECM is right for you.
 To aid in this process, you must meet with a HECM counselor to discuss program eligibility requirements, financial implications and alternatives to obtaining a HECM and repaying the loan.
 Counselors will also discuss provisions for the mortgage becoming due and payable.
 Upon the completion of HECM counseling, you should be able to make an independent, informed decision of whether this product will meet your specific needs.
 You can search online for a HECM counselor or call (800) 569-4287 toll-free.

 There are borrower and property eligibility requirements that must be met.
-You can use the listing below or a reverse mortgage calculator to help you see if you qualify.
+You can use the listing below to see if you qualify.
 If you meet the eligibility criteria, you can complete a reverse mortgage application by contacting a FHA-approved lender.
 You can search online for a FHA-approved lender or you can ask the HECM counselor to provide you with a listing.
 The lender will to discuss other requirements of the HECM program, the loan approval process, and repayment terms.

 - Be 62 years of age or older